Saint Sava Serbian Orthodox Seminary: History

-After the reforms of 1920 the seminary was relocated to Sremski Karlovci.
-It ceased operations on 6 April 1941 when Hitler's Nazis invaded the Kingdom of Yugoslavia.
-Its work only resumed in 1949 at the Rakovica Monastery.
+In 1920 the seminary was relocated to Sremski Karlovci ceasing its operations in 1941 when Nazi Germany invaded the Kingdom of Yugoslavia.
+Its work resumed in 1949 at the Rakovica Monastery.
+Since 1957 it has been located in a building that was built before World War II as a dormitory for the Faculty of the Orthodox Theology in Karaburma, designed by Aleksandar Deroko.
+The seminary finally received a purpose-built building that meets all the requirements for its work and includes a chapel dedicated to its patron, Saint Sava.

-Education

-To enroll in the seminary, it is mandatory to have completed primary and secondary schools and a written recommendation from a priest addressed to the competent bishop.
-The time and place of the entrance exam are determined by the bishop.
+Courses and curriculum

-By the decision of the Holy Synod of Bishops of the Serbian Orthodox Church from September 2006, education in seminaries lasts five years.
-During schooling, students study Holy Scripture (Old Testament, New Testament), Bible history, history of the Christian Church, church singing, catechism, apology of faith, Liturgy, patrology, dogmatics, Canon law, pedagogy, homily, history of religion with Sects, History of the Serbian Orthodox Church, philosophy, ethics with Asceticism, and computer science.
-In addition to Serbian, future theologians also study Russian, Greek, English and Church Slavonic.
+Seminary education lasts five years.
+Students study Bible (Old Testament, New Testament), Bible history, history of the Christianity, church singing, catechism, apology of faith, Liturgy, patrology, dogmatics, Canon law, pedagogy, homily, history of religion with Sects, History of the Serbian Orthodox Church, philosophy, ethics with Asceticism, and computer science.
+In addition to Serbian, students also study Russian, Greek, English, and Church Slavonic.

-The seminary is currently attended by 120 students.